Network Rail Assessment Centre & Online Tests – The Ultimate Guide

 This will be a competency-based interview, so prepare yourself by knowing the relevant competencies inside out.

-You do know the core competencies of the role you’re applying for don’t you?
-If you don’t, then contact Network Rail’s HR department and request a copy of the ‘full job description’.
-It will contain the core competencies of the role – this is basically a checklist of exactly what Network Rail are looking for in the successful candidates.
-It’s gold-dust.
+Make sure you know the core competencies of the role you’re applying for.
+If you don’t, then contact Network Rail’s HR department and request a copy of the full job description.
+It will contain the core competencies of the role.
+This is basically a checklist of exactly what Network Rail is looking for in successful candidates.

 ACTION POINT: Prepare examples from your past experience when you have demonstrated each of the competencies.
 This will be the basis of your interview answers.
 Don’t skip this important point.
 Competency-based interviews are art and many fabulous candidates fail to get their preferred job because they don’t understand how to ‘play the game’ of competency-based interviews.